-As you are all aware the COVID-19 information not only from a State and National perspective but also a global scale is evolving constantly.
+As you are all aware the COVID-19 information not only from a State and National perspective but also on a global scale is evolving constantly.
 The health and safety of our Surfing Australia team and your environment is paramount; therefore we will endeavour to keep abreast of updated information and act accordingly in compliance with State and Federal Government advice as it happens.

 High Performance Centre